Karate vs. Taekwondo: What Is The Difference?

 History of Taekwondo

-The Taekwondo that we learn today started in 1955 when Kwan masters met together for a conference on martial arts.
-They merged their different styles to produce a more uniform way of martial arts, which they then named Taekwondo.
+The Taekwondo that we learn today started in 1955 when Kwan (martial arts schools in Korea) masters merged their styles to produce a uniform martial art, which they named Taekwondo.

 What Are The Differences Between Karate and Taekwondo?

 Taekwondo and Karate can be very similar to someone who recently developed an interest in martial arts.
-But when you look at their gear, techniques, and rules, you can understand how different they actually are from one another.
+But when you look at their gear, techniques, and rules, you can understand how different they are.

 Both art forms can be differentiated based on the following factors: